How to Stop TRT with Post Cycle Therapy (PCT)

 What is Post Cycle Therapy PCT?

 PCT is a treatment plan after discontinuing anabolic androgenic steroids (AAS).
-It is a phrase most commonly associated with what we might call “recreational steroid users” RSU, such as bodybuilders: people who do not need steroid hormones like testosterone for medical reasons but use them for muscular competition advantage.
-In such cases, the individual will supplement with AAS for a set period of time and then discontinue use.
+It is a phrase most commonly associated with what we might call “recreational steroid users” (RSU), such as bodybuilders: people who do not need steroid hormones like testosterone for medical reasons but use them for muscular competition advantage.
+In such cases, the individual will supplement with AAS for a set period of time, known as a steroid cycle, and then discontinue use.
 As his use of AAS shut down his natural testosterone production, just as it does with TRT, he will often implement a PCT plan for natural production to restart.
 Such plans will include Selective Estrogen Receptor Modulators (SERMs) or other items, such as the peptide HCG.

 The goal for the RSU, as eluded to prior, is to regain his natural production of testosterone as quickly and efficiently as possible.
 There is no guarantee this will work.
 There is no guarantee he will reach his previous levels before AAS use, although perhaps levels that accurate enough.